How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 6. Handle floor scratches with a wood repair kit and floor wax

-If you notice any scratches on the floor, don’t panic.
+If you notice any scratches on your floor, don't panic.
 Get a wood repair kit that matches the hardwood in your home from a local hardware store.
 Also, get some floor wax.
-Use the kit to paint across the scratch along the wood’s grain.
+Use the kit to paint across the scratch along the wood's grain.
 Let the paint dry.
 Next, apply wax using a paintbrush until it blends with the surrounding floorboards' smoothness.

 You Might Also Like